-- Manage and respond to allegations involving the conduct of its students, trainers, assessors and all other staff.
+- manage and respond to allegations involving the conduct of MCIE staff and students

-- Discuss the details of the complaint or problem with the complainant
+- Discuss the details of the issue with the person making the complaint

 - Help obtain any necessary information

-If the matter is unable to be resolved at this level, the complaint can be formalised in writing to the Student Welfare Coordinator.
-The complaint can be emailed to [email protected].
+If the matter is still unresolved, the complaint can be formalised in writing by emailing it to email@example.com.
+You can also speak with the Student Welfare Coordinator directly.

 If the complaint is made verbally, the Student Welfare Coordinator must summarise the complaint in writing and have it signed off by the person making the complaint.
-The Student Welfare Coordinator will respond in writing within three working days acknowledging that he/she has received the complaint.
+The Student Welfare Coordinator will respond in writing within three working days acknowledging they have received the complaint.

 At the end of the hearing, the outcome will be communicated in writing, including reasons for the decision, to all concerned parties.
 Under normal circumstances the complainant can expect an outcome within three working days, however, if an outcome takes longer the complainant will be kept informed on the progress.

-If any an instance, the complaint takes more than 60 calendar days to be resolved, the complainant or appellant will be advised in writing the reasons for the delay and regular written updates will be provided until a resolution is achieved.
+If the complaint takes more than 60 calendar days to be resolved, the complainant will be advised in writing the reasons for the delay and regular written updates will be provided until a resolution is achieved.

-In the event that the complainant is not satisfied with the outcome, he/she can appeal in writing to the Managing Director, using the firstname.lastname@example.org email address.
+In the event that the complainant is not satisfied with the outcome, they can appeal in writing to the Managing Director, using the firstname.lastname@example.org email address.

-If the complainant finds no satisfactory outcome with the internal MCIE Complaint and Appeals process, then they can request mediation through the National Training Complaints Hotline.
+If they are not satisfied with the outcome of the internal complaints process, the person making the complaint can request mediation through the National Training Complaints Hotline.
 The direct phone number for the hotline is listed below:

-If the internal or any external appeals process results in a decision that supports the student, MCIE will immediately implement any decision, and/or corrective and preventative action required.
+If the complaints and appeals process results in a decision, MCIE will immediately implement this decision, as well as any corrective or preventative action as appropriate.